alanchoi00/mtrn4231-klotski-solver/README.md

 ### Engineering Challenges and How They Were Addressed

-**Perception Stability**
+**Computer Vision Stability**

 Developing a fully closed-loop Klotski robot required overcoming several engineering challenges across computer vision, planning and manipulation.
-Achieving reliable perception was one of the most significant hurdles.
+Achieving reliable computer vision was one of the most significant hurdles.
 Early testing showed that raw ArUco detections could fluctuate by several centimetres, leading to unstable board poses and unreliable planning.
 To address this, we combined the `cv2.solvePnP` and depth-based pose estimation with a multi-frame stability filter that rejects inconsistent readings and locks in a marker pose only when it converges within a tight threshold.

 **Colour-Based Piece Classification**